Edinburgh and Glasgow Railway: Alliances, and a merger

 On 28 January 1862 the E&GR and the Caledonian Railway signed the Thirty Years Agreement, in which traffic and receipts on a number of routes were shared by a pre-arranged formula.
-This resulted in North British Railway transfer traffic to Glasgow being charged very high rates, and Hodgson, Chairman of the NBR, determined to get control of the E&GR.
+This resulted in North British Railway transfer traffic to Glasgow being charged very high rates, and Hodgson, chairman of the NBR, determined to get control of the E&GR.

 In 1864 the Great Northern Railway and the North Eastern Railway suggested to Hodgson, that the three companies should jointly lease the E&GR, forming an East Coast route into Glasgow, but it proved impossible to negotiate a deal.
 Hodgson prepared a scheme for a Glasgow and North British Railway, which would build an entirely new route to Glasgow.
 Alarmed, the E&GR immediately reduced its rates to Glasgow, which broke its agreement with the Caledonian.
 On 23 June 1864 the E&GR announced a change of policy and an end to the Thirty Years Agreement, and "an agreement of a permanent nature with the North British Company".

 The E&GR had long been harbouring a plan to absorb the Monkland Railways, which had an extensive network in central Scotland mainly devoted to mineral sites.
-The proposal came to fruition on 31 July 1865, when the Monkland Railways were absorbed by the E&GR.
+The proposal came to fruition on 31 July 1865, when the Monkland Railways were absorbed by the E&GR under the Edinburgh and Glasgow and Monkland Railways Amalgamation Act 1865 (28 & 29 Vict. c. ccxvii).

 Absorbed by the North British Railway

-The following day, on 1 August 1865, the North British Railway absorbed the E&GR, and with it the Monkland Railways.
+The following day, on 1 August 1865, the North British Railway absorbed the E&GR under the North British and Edinburgh and Glasgow Railways Amalgamation Act 1865 (28 & 29 Vict. c. cccviii), and with it the Monkland Railways.

 The Locomotive Superintendent of the NBR made a tour of inspection of E&GR and Monkland Railways depots and found the rolling stock in an extremely poor state, badly under-reported in official returns.
 The E&GR Cowlairs workshops were far superior to the NBR St Margarets, and they became the principal depot for the combined company.